logui-framework/client/PROTOCOL.md

 ```

 ##### `applicationSpecificData`
 This final field of the handshake again consists of subfields.
 Here, the developer who is using LogUI can include additional information to be included as part of log events that are specific to the developer's application.
-For example, the developer may have an application-specific `userID` that they wish to include, or a `condition` field.
+For example, the developer may have an application-specific `userID` that they wish to include, or a `condition` or `askedForHelp` field.
 These values will be stored with each logged event.
+Nested fields can also be included if this is desired -- the entire set of properties are transferred to each logged event.

 If no application-specific fields are required, this field **must** be present; simply present an empty pair of JSON curly braces, like so.